waikup/WakeUp-old/README.md

 * **Alejandro Perezpayá (@alexdev_)**: He's in charge of the backend.
 He's got a lot of experience working with Fiware technologies.
 He also won the 3rd price in the Fiware Hackathon in Santander.

-* **Jorge Izquierdo (@izqui9)**: He is does iOS and Web Development.
+* **Jorge Izquierdo (@izqui9)**: He does iOS and Web Development.
 He attended to ICT 2013 in Lithuania with Alejandro to present their Fiware project, Smads, in front of the highest European personalities.

 * **Luis Iván Cuende (@licuende)**: He's the founder of Asturix, a Linux distro based on Ubuntu.
 He is very good at Web and Low Level System development.
 He is 18, so he will be the representant of the team.